You're grieving a childhood you can't quite name, and exhausted from being the one who always holds it together.

 Step 1: Book A Free Consult

-We meet virtually to explore what feels stuck and what you want to shift.
+We meet online to explore what feels stuck and what you want to shift.

 Step 2: Begin Rooted Work

-We map how emotionally immature parenting shaped your attachment, boundaries, and overthinking.
+We map how emotionally immature family dynamics shaped your attachment, survival patterns, and relationships.

 Step 3: Feel Steady Change

-You begin trusting yourself, holding boundaries, and reducing anxiety in relationships.
+You begin trusting yourself, holding boundaries, and feeling at home in who you are.

 Simple.
 Grounded.
 Rooted.